poojasundar15/poojasundar15/README.md

 # Hi Everyone!👋

-I'm **Pooja Mohan Sundar** from India, Technology Enthusiast completed my Master's in Computer Application **MCA** from **VIT University** .
-I am, who tries to learn new thing every single day.
-Always try and work with people better than I am, so that I can come out of my comfort zone & learn new things.
-I do Java/Scala project development and Machine Learning & Deep Learning Projects aswell, now tried to learn front-end development.
-I really enjoy learning programming languages *Java, Scala and frameworks Microservices, SpringBoot, ReactJS, NodeJS, Akka & Kafka and Cloud services AWS, GCP and Azure* & I love to mentor my junior's and work for the betterment of the community!
+I'm **Pooja Mohan Sundar** from India, a Technology Enthusiast who completed my Master's in Computer Application **MCA** from **VIT University** .
+I am, one who tries to learn new things every single day.
+I always try to work with people better than I do, so I can come out of my comfort zone & learn new things.
+I do Java/Scala project development and Machine Learning & Deep Learning Projects as well, now trying to learn front-end development.
+I enjoy learning programming languages *Java, Scala and frameworks Microservices, SpringBoot, ReactJS, NodeJS, Akka & Kafka and Cloud services AWS, GCP, and Azure* & I love to mentor my juniors and work for the betterment of the community!

 <!-- 2020 graph
 <img src="https://github.com/poojasundar15/poojasundar15/blob/master/ezgif-4-5370f601a9b3.gif" width="700"> -->